 As an admin user, you can also manually trigger the running of the reconciliation process, if required.
 To do this, you will need to click on Config at the top of the page and then on Transactions in the drop-down menu.

-In the Reconcile transaction lines section on the right of your page (as shown in the screenshot below), simply select All or one of the available suppliers from the list.
+In the Reconcile transaction lines section on the right of your page (as shown in the screenshot below), simply select All or one of the available Trading Partners from the list.

 You also have the option to tick the Allow duplicates box.
-When "Allow duplicates" is unticked (the default behaviour) the system will prevent imported transaction lines from being reconciled if it is a duplicate of an existing transaction line.
-When "Allow duplicates" is enabled, the system will not prevent duplicate unreconciled transaction lines being reconciled.
+When "Allow duplicates" is unticked (the default behavior) the system will prevent an imported transaction line from being reconciled if it is a duplicate of an existing transaction line, as defined above.
+If a CSV has multiple new transactions which are duplicates of one another, one will be imported into the system, and the rest of the duplicates will not.
+These duplicates can be found in the CSV which lists unreconciled transactions, available after an attempted import.
+When "Allow duplicates" is enabled, the system will not prevent duplicate unreconciled transaction lines from being reconciled.

 Finally, click the Reconcile button, triggering a message stating “The Reconciliation Process has been queued and will run shortly” to be displayed in the top right-hand corner of the page (as shown below).

 If you are experiencing issues when attempting to reconcile transactions please see the troubleshooting article.

 If you would like more information on this topic, or have any queries, then please book an appointment with a member of our Customer Success team.